cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-data-security-and-privacy.md

 Last updated: September 24, 2021

-Dalston Semantics Ltd ("us", "we", or "our") operates the Taxonomies for Confluence website at [https://tfc.dalstonsemantics.com](https://tfc.dalstonsemantics.com) (the "Service").
+Dalston Semantics Ltd ("us", "we", or "our") operates the Taxonomies for Confluence add-on at [https://tfc.dalstonsemantics.com](https://tfc.dalstonsemantics.com) (the "Service").

 This page informs you of our policies regarding the collection, use, disclosure and safeguarding of data when you use the Service.